Neural Clamping: Joint Input Perturbation and Temperature Scaling for Neural Network Calibration: Introduction

-Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We propose Neural Clamping as a novel joint input-output post-processing calibration framework for neural networks.
+Our main contributions are summarized as follows: \begin{itemize} \item We propose Neural Clamping as a novel joint input-output post-processing calibration framework for neural networks.
 Neural Clamping learns a universal input perturbation and a temperature scaling parameter at the model output for calibration.
 It includes temperature scaling as a special case, which is a strong baseline for post-processing calibration. \item We develop theoretical results to prove that Neural Clamping is better than temperature scaling in terms of constrained entropy maximization for uncertainty quantification.
-Furthermore, we use first-order approximation to obtain an optimal data-driven initialization term for the input perturbation, which improves the stability of Neural Clamping in our ablation study. \item Evaluated on different deep neural network classifiers trained on CIFAR-100 and ImageNet-1K datasets and three calibration metrics, Neural Clamping outperforms state-of-the-art post-processing calibration methods.
-For instance, when calibrating the ResNet-110 model on CIFAR-100, the expected calibration error is improved by 36\% when compared to the best baseline. \end{itemize}
+In addition, we use first-order approximation to optimize the data-driven initialization term for the input perturbation, improving the stability of Neural Clamping in our ablation study.
+Furthermore, we leverage this theoretical result to design a computationally efficient algorithm for Neural Clamping. \item Evaluated on different deep neural network classifiers (including ResNet \citep{he2016deep}, Vision Transformers \citep{dosovitskiy2020image}, and MLP-Mixer \citep{tolstikhin2021mlp}) trained on BloodMNIST \citep{medmnistv2}, CIFAR-100 \citep{krizhevsky2009learning}, and ImageNet-1K \citep{deng2009imagenet} datasets and three calibration metrics, Neural Clamping outperforms state-of-the-art post-processing calibration methods.
+For instance, when calibrating the ResNet-110 model on CIFAR-100, the expected calibration error is improved by 34\% when compared to the best baseline. \end{itemize}